 A former governor and a lobbyist approached a friend of mine, himself an influential.
 They sought his support for a grass-roots lobbying group focused on putting family first.

 “And all of this is based on the Bible?” my friend asked.

 “Then how do you interpret this scripture?
 ‘If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple.’ ” (Luke 14:26).

 The well-intentioned pair racked their brains.
-Then they admitted that they did not understand the scripture.
-But remained adamant that their cause was good.
+Then they admitted that they didn’t understand the scripture.
+But their cause was good.
 My friend agreed.

 Then there’s Abraham.
 Having received in old age a son, the fulfillment of God’s promise, Abraham heard God ask him to sacrifice his son.
 God even said, “your son, whom you love” (Gen. 22:2).